 If there’s one dish I’ve always wanted to learn how to make, it’s chicken soup—that classic remedy for everything that ails everyone everywhere.
 The one time I tried, the chicken soup recipe was so long and convoluted, I was exhausted.
-And in the end, the broth was fraught with so many frightening tiny bones, I couldn’t eat it.
+And in the end, the broth was fraught with so many teeny bones, I was scared to eat it.
 Instead of getting all warm and fuzzy inside, I almost hung up my apron for good.
 Oh yes, I’m a real do-gooder.

-Last year I broke my leg, and for awhile there, I could hardly master the daily required tasks of living (you know, showering, dressing, buying latte).
-So imagine my absolute delight when my sister-in-law landed on my doorstep, Fairy Godmother-style with a huge pot of her special, world-famous, magic potion cure-all in hand.
+Then I went and I broke my leg, and for awhile there, I could hardly master the required tasks of daily living (you know, showering, dressing, buying latte).
+So imagine my absolute delight when my sister-in-law landed on my doorstep, Fairy Godmother-style, with a huge pot of her special, world-famous, magic potion chicken soup cure-all in hand.

 All I can say—besides THANK YOU, SISTA!—is that the biggest gift of all in life is taking the time to pay it forward.
 And surprise!
 As it turns out, this chicken soup recipe is highly shareable because it’s actually as easy to make as it is to go down.
 Now, thanks to her (and me), you have no excuse but to make chicken soup every time you or anyone you know needs a little love.

 So hit share on this post and pay it forward.
 This is the ultimate in comfort food, served up right here, right now.